xsuite/xsuite/docs/gettingstarted.rst

 Xtrack uses as input description of the beamline a ``sequence`` python object.
 Such a python object can be obtained, for example, from the MAD-X model of the machine or from a set of SixTrack input files, using the pysixtrack package.

 The sequence can be used to create a tracker object to track particles on the chosen computing platform (defined by the context).
+This is done as follows:

 .. code-block:: python

     import xtrack as xt
     tracker = xt.Tracker(_contect=contect, sequence=sequence)

 Xfields beam elements
 ---------------------